infracost/docs/docs/integrations/infracost_api.md

 ## Diff

-Show diff of monthly costs between current and planned state.
+The [breakdown](#breakdown) API call should be used most of the time as it supports a JSON format and includes the breakdown as well as the diff of the costs (between current and planned state).

+This API call is useful when you want to get a text diff format, similar to `git diff`, as shown in the example response below.

 Send an HTTP POST to: https://pricing.api.infracost.io/diff